-Enter any website address to see if it's down for everyone or just you
+Enter any website address to see if it's down for everyone or just you.

-Enter the full website address (e.g., https://www.example.com)
+Enter the full website address (e.g., https://www.example.com).
+Every check is saved permanently for search engines.

 Or try checking these popular websites:

-Enter any website address above to get a real-time status report
+Enter any website address above to get a real-time status report.

 Just enter the URL and get website status results in seconds, no registration required.